Triangulated categories of mixed motives

 is equal to the exchange transformation $Ex(\Delta_{\sharp*})$. \end{prop}

 \begin{num} Under the assumptions of the proposition, for any separated morphism of finite type $f:Y \rightarrow X$, we will denote by $f_!:\T(Y) \rightarrow \T(X)$ the functor $\T_!(f)$.
-The functor $f_!$ is called the \emph{direct image functor with compact support} (associated with $f$). \end{num}
+The functor $f_!$ is called the \emph{direct image functor with compact support} {direct image with compact support|see{functor, left exceptional}} or the \emph{left exceptional functor} {exceptional functor|see{functor}} associated with $f$. \end{num}

 \begin{proof} We recall the principle of the proof of Deligne.
 Let $f:Y \rightarrow X$ be a separated morphism of finite type in $\sch$.

 Let $\C_f$ be the category of compactifications of $f$ in $\sch$, i.e. of factorizations of $f$ of the form